CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{%notice note%}}

 When you commit your change on a Broadcom switch, `switchd` restarts to apply the changes.
 The restart {{<link url="Configuring-switchd" text="interrupts network services">}}.

-When you commit your change on a Mellanox switch, there is no interruption to network services.
+When you commit your change on a Mellanox switch, `switchd` reloads and there is no interruption to network services.

 {{%/notice%}}